Office Location: LA 156

 “Text Production and Destruction in Ancient Israel: Ritual and Political Dimensions.”
 Pages 111–39 in Social Theory and the Study of Israelite Religion: Essays in Retrospect and Prospect.
 Edited by S. M. Olyan.
 Society of Biblical Literature Resources for Biblical Study.
 Leiden: Brill, 2012.

 Images of Others: Iconic Politics in Ancient Israel.
 Biblical and Judaic Studies from the University of California, San Diego 11.
 Winona Lake, IN: Eisenbrauns, 2008. http://www.eisenbrauns.com/item/LEVIMAGES

 “Abraham,” “Judah,” Jehoahaz,” “Manna.”
 In The Routledge Dictionary of Ancient Mediterranean Religions.
 Edited by E. Orlin.
 New York: Rutledge, forthcoming.

 Society of Biblical Literature, American Schools of Oriental Research, American Academy of Religion, European Association of Biblical Studies.

-Dr. Levtow received a National Endowment for the Humanities Summer Stipend for archaeological research in Jerusalem and Paris in 2013.
-He was a U.S. State Department Educational and Cultural Affairs Research Fellow at the W.F.
-Albright Institute of Archaeological Research in 2011.
+Nathaniel Levtow received a National Endowment for the Humanities Summer Stipend for archaeological research in Jerusalem and Paris in 2013.
+He was an Educational and Cultural Affairs Fellow at the W.F.
+Albright Institute of Archaeological Research in 2011 and 2001-2002.
 Before joining the UM faculty in 2006, he was a research fellow at the Institute for Advanced Studies in the Humanities at the University of Edinburgh.
-He will hold a National Endowment for the Humanities Fellowship in 2015-2016.
+In 2011 he received the University of Montana's Cox Educational Excellence Award for Teaching.
+He is the recipient of a Berlin Prize from the American Academy in Berlin (spring 2015) and will hold a National Endowment for the Humanities Fellowship in 2015-2016.